DeuxHuitHuit/algolia-webcrawler/README.md

 #### http.auth: String

+The auth string, in node's `username:password` form.
-The auth string.
-If you do not need auth, please specify an empty String.
+If you do not need auth, you still need to specify an empty String.

 #### selectors: Object